 There are a variety of resources available through SERC websites aimed at the K-12 teacher community.
 Several groups have developed extensive collections of teaching activities at various educational levels.

 9-12 activity search - Lessons for 9-12 students covering topics in Biology, Chemistry, Earth & Space Science, Environmental Science, and Physics.
-Search the entire collection of approximately 400 activities appropriate for 9-12 students.
+Search the entire collection of over 700 activities appropriate for 9-12 students.
 Lessons are typically hands-on and include all necessary student handouts.

 Earth Exploration Toolbook - The Earth Exploration Toolbook is a collection of computer-based Earth science activities.
 Each activity, or chapter, introduces one or more data sets and an analysis tool that enables users to explore some aspect of the Earth system.
 These chapters give step-by-step instructions to enable teachers to introduce real data sets and tools into the classroom.